 Joe B Marwood is a trader and investor specialising in financial trading and mechanical trading systems.

 He began his career trading stock and bond futures for a prop trading firm in the UK and now works through his own private company.

 How did you get started?

-I started my career as a professional day trader for a London-based firm where my principal products were the FTSE 100 future and German Bund.
+I started my career as a professional day trader for a UK-based prop firm where my principal products were the FTSE 100 future and German Bund.

 What is your trading style?